neuraledgeai/Retail-Customer-Insights/README.md

 This repository contains two primary files:

 1. The Jupyter Notebook file <code>**Segmenting Customers Based on Income and Feedback.ipynb**</code> is available in this repository and provides a detailed walkthrough of the data analysis process, including code, visualizations, and explanations..
-2. Also, the PDF file <code>**Segmenting Customers Based on Income and Feedback.pdf**</code> is available in this repository and offers a concise and structured report summarizing the key findings and insights from the analysis.
+2. Also, the PDF file <code>**Report.pdf**</code> is available in this repository and offers a concise and structured report summarizing the key findings and insights from the analysis.

 Feel free to explore both files for a comprehensive understanding of the customer segmentation project.